rackerlabs/docs-starter-kit-external/docs/template-user-guide/overview/index.rst

 ..
 Define |product name| in conf.py

-Include introductory and conceptual information about the product, such as architrecture, features, components, and system requirements.
+Include introductory and conceptual information about the product, such as architecture, features, components, and system requirements.

 This section describes the features, architecture, and components of the |product name| product.